 Financial Background Information

-The Cambodian Village Scholars Fund is recognized by the IRS as a tax-exempt 501(c)(3) organization, and thus able to receive tax-deductible gifts.
+The Cambodian Village Scholars Fund is recognized by the IRS as a tax-exempt 501(c)(3) [read more about these points and why this is so or help with capstone project on this topic in alternative sources] organization, and thus able to receive tax-deductible gifts.
 We function as a fully registered non-profit Public Benefit corporation in the State of California.
 Our Federal tax return for the past two years (2013 Form 990 and 2014 Form 990) can be viewed on line.